vasishth/smlp2019/index.md

     - Model selection and hypothesis testing
       (Bayes factor and k-fold cross-validation)

+### Additional short course on Friday (two 90 minute lectures) by [Ralf Engbert](to-do)

+ An introduction to stochastic-dynamical models and to determinstic dynamical models.
+In the stochastic model lecture, the drift-diffusion model is presented and its link to Bayesian modeling made clear [see](https://www.frontiersin.org/articles/10.3389/fnhum.2014.00102/full).
+In the second lecture, continuous-time discrete-state Markov processes will be covered, and an application area will be presented: eye-movement control in reading, focusing on two prominent models, E-Z Reader and SWIFT.

 ## Funding

 This summer school is funded by the [DFG](dfg.de) and is part of the [SFB "Limits of Variability in Language"](https://www.uni-potsdam.de/sfb1287/index.html).